trygvrad/RNN-on-C-AFM-data/README.md

 # RNN-on-C-AFM-data

-Code for running a recurrent neural network on C-AFM data Tested with tensorflow 1.13.1 and keras 2.2.4
+Code for running a recurrent neural network on C-AFM data.

+Tested with tensorflow 1.13.1 and keras 2.2.4

 # Overview